jon-mah/influenzaMarkov/Scripts/README.md

 *   markovChain (roughly finished)

 Takes sequences in and array and outputs a probability matrix.
+Includes what seqDifference.py was intended to do?